-Now, after years of travelling, if there’s one thing that I’ve learned it is – Travel Light!
-And that’s pretty much the mantra I use while packing for a journey.
-Take as little as possible, perhaps half the clothes and other things you think you will need… and you’ll realise that it was the best thing you did.
+After years of full-time travelling, if there’s one thing that I’ve learned it is to Travel Light!
+And that’s pretty much the mantra I use while packing for my travels.
+Take as little as possible, perhaps half the clothes and other things you think you will need, and you’ll realize that it was the best thing you did.

 I take only what is necessary, and if I really need something, I buy it on the way.
-It’s not hard to find medicine, toiletries, clothes or even an umbrella, anywhere in the world – and that’s pretty much all you need to survive.
+It’s not hard to find medicine, toiletries, clothes or even an umbrella, anywhere in the world – and that’s pretty much all you need to survive while travelling.